eXascaleInfolab/resmerge/README.md

 # resmerge - Resolution Level Clusterings Merger with Filtering

-Merges multiple cluster resolution / hierarchy levels into the single collection, i.e. flattens the input hierarchy / resolutions specified by the files and / or directories.
-Only unique clusters independent of the nodes order are saved into the output file with optional filtering by the clusters size.
+Merges multiple cluster resolutions / hierarchy levels into the single collection, i.e. flattens the input hierarchy / resolutions specified by the files and / or directories.
+Only unique clusters independent of the nodes order are saved into the output file with optional filtering by the clusters size and node base synchronization.
 `resmerge` is one of the utilities designed for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark.

 ## Content